-Neil Foley, co-director of the Clements Center for Southwest Studies, is the the Robert H. and Nancy Dedman Chair of History at Southern Methodist University.
+Neil Foley, associate-director of the Clements Center for Southwest Studies, is the the Robert H. and Nancy Dedman Chair of History at Southern Methodist University.
 He received his PhD in in American Culture at the University of Michigan, then taught at the University of Texas before coming to SMU.
 Professor Foley's current research centers on the changing constructions of race, citizenship, and transnational identity in the Borderlands, Mexico and the American West; Mexican immigration; and comparative civil rights politics of African Americans and Mexican Americans.
 He is the author of The White Scourge: Mexicans, Blacks, and Poor Whites in Texas

 (Berkeley, 1997); Quest for Equality:The Failed Promise of Black-Brown Solidarity